 Perhaps unsurprisingly, this whole paragraph neglects to mention the words “debt” and “borrowing.”
 The talk of “public banks” and government taking an “equity stake” is a thinly disguised plea for government control of both finance and industry.
 We have seen how this works in the past, and the results are never pretty.

 That this is socialism wrapped in a flag of “equality and justice” should be apparent to all.
 Yet, the lack of media depth and interest that has so scarred trust in once-vaunted institutions has concealed the true motivation behind this Green New Deal.
 It’s time for voters to get educated about what their elected representatives are actually supporting.
-The cost of ignorance is too high to pay.We value your comments!
-Please weigh in on our comment section below.
+The cost of ignorance is too high to pay.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com